 - 8.1 We are very pleased to note the improvement in the quality of data being submitted by Hackney Council and Hackney Learning Trust, and the subsequent significant improvement in the number of ABSs sent by the deadline.
 The significant improvement in data quality has also lessened the impact of delayed submission of 2019 valuation data to the actuary, by shortening the period required for review.
 It is vital that these improvements are sustained and we have set out below the next steps for both the Fund and the Council to ensure that 2019's good progress is maintained. - 8.2 The Council has set up a Payroll Board to consider and address the issues around payroll that have affected both the accounting and pensions functions as well as the payroll team itself.
-The Board aims to understand the problems and their underlying causes before agreeing and implementing an improvement plan. - 8.3 One key focus of the Board is ensuring that the payroll and ICT functions are adequately resourced and retain the right mix of skills to ensure that good quality reporting is delivered.
+The Board aims to understand the problems and their underlying causes before agreeing and implementing an improvement plan.

+- 8.3 One key focus of the Board is ensuring that the payroll and ICT functions are adequately resourced and retain the right mix of skills to ensure that good quality reporting is delivered.
 Significant improvements have been made in this area but we are aware that key person risk remains an issue.
 The Council needs to ensure that this is addressed and that proper succession planning is put in place. - 8.4 Another key item for the Board will be ensuring that robust processes are put in place and that pensions reporting is properly integrated into monthly and annual timescales.
-As part of the overall data improvement project, the Fund is aiming to move to automated monthly data collection via an employer portal; the Council will need to have sufficient resources available within payroll/ICT to manage this process on a monthly basis. - 8.5 As set out above, the Fund is looking to move to automated monthly data collection for the Council, to help reduce dependence on manual processes and a single year report.
-The Fund has a timetable in place to go live with the new process during Q4 2019/20; however, it is also vital that contingency plans are in place to allow delivery of the 2019/20 benefit statements if the go live date is delayed.
-The Fund is working with Equiniti to draw up potential timescales, and will make arrangements with the Council for a 2019/20 year end report to be produced.
+As part of the overall data improvement project, the Fund is aiming to move to automated monthly data collection via an employer portal; the Council will need to have sufficient resources available within payroll/ICT to manage this process on a monthly basis. - 8.5 The Fund is currently working to implement the automated data collection process.
+It was originally hoped that this would be in place by Q4 2019/20; however, it has been pushed back Q1 2020/21 to accommodate a longer period of testing by both Equiniti and the Fund.
+Plans are also being developed to ensure that the right resources are in place to validate the Council's employer data each month, upload reports to the data portal and deal with queries and errors. - 8.6 Equiniti and the Fund have now drawn up a timescale and project plan for delivery of the 2019/20 benefit statements.
+The Fund has agreed with the Council that the 2019/20 year end report will be produced using the same specification as the 2018/19 report.

-Ian Williams

-Group Director, Finance & Corporate Resources
+Ian Williams Group Director of Finance & Resources

-Report Originating Officers: Rachel Cowburn ☎020-8356 2630 Financial considerations: Michael Honeysett ☎020-8356 3332
+Report Originating Officer: Rachel Cowburn (020 8356 2630) Financial considerations: Michael Honeysett (020 8356 3332) Legal comments: Sean Eratt (020-8356 6012)

-Legal comments: Juliet Babb ☎020-8356 6183